osrf/gazebo_tutorials/guided_a/tutorial5.md

 1. If you've been following the tutorials, you should now be at `default`.

+1. It was mentioned earlier that different Gazebo releases live in different branches.

+    * If you're fixing a bug on an existing release, you'll want to start from that branch, for example `gazebo7`.
+When targeting a release branch, make sure your changes won't break ABI or API.

+    * If you're adding a new feature, you probably want it to go into a future release, so you can start from `default`.

+    You can change to the target branch with the `hg up` command, for example:

+        hg up gazebo7

 1. To create a new branch we pass the branch name to the `hg branch` command.
 This creates a new branch as a copy of the branch we're currently in.
 For
 example: